Using the Application/Graphical User Interface (GUI)

 workflow_version: '52.76'

 This shows the basic setup for what extractor will be used for each task.
-From this configuration we can see that the point extractor will be used for each of the tools in task T0, tool3 of that task will have the question extractor run on its sub-task, and a question extractor will be used for tasks T1 and T6.
+From this configuration we can see that the point extractor will be used for each of the tools in task T0, tool3 of that task will have the question extractor run on its sub-task, and a question extractor will be used for tasks T1 and T4.
+Task T6 is the shortcut task.
 If any of these extractions are not desired they can be deleted from this file before running the extractor.
 In this case task T4 was on the original workflow but was never used on the final project, I have already removed it from the configuration above.

 Note: If a workflow contains any task types that don’t have extractors or reducers they will not show up in this config file.